gnvIRCAM/Audio-representation-trimming/README.md

 ## Integration with other models

-To use our approach with models that are not in this repository, we provide a tutorial with the notebook tba.ipynb
+To use our approach with models that are not in this repository, we provide a tutorial with [this notebook](./notebooks/tutorial.ipynb).